 If you are out for a long period of time each day, buy your Sphynx plenty of toys to entertain it.
 A scratching tree/condo provides an excellent entertainment center and plenty of opportunities for exercise.

 The Armakat cat tree is very stylish and is great for a Sphynx as it has lots of climbing space.
 You can conveniently order one on Amazon.
 See a video and the current price at this link.

 Can you afford a Sphynx cat?

-Sphynx cats are rare and this makes them more expensive than other purebred cats.
-They also cost a lot to keep so bear this in mind before you commit to buying one.
+Sphynx cats are quite rare and this is one of the biggest reasons why the Sphynx cat price is high compared to other purebred cats.
+Breeding a Sphynx is also costly.
+Then once you own one, the costs are ongoing so bear this in mind before you commit to buying one.